Where to See Christmas Tree Lightings in San Francisco

 Example: “I want to have people over on Friday for a party, pero like my parents will freak out if they found out.”

-The San Diego slang term “Santa Anas” has nothing to do with the city of the same name in Orange County.
-Santa Anas are, in fact, dry and hot winds that blow through Southern California and towards the coast.
+There is no connection between the San Diego colloquial phrase "Santa Anas" and the Orange County city.
 The origin of the term is up to question—some say it comes from the Native American word “Santana” which translates to “devil wind,” but that’s definitely up to debate.

 Example: “Dude I feel the Santa Anas coming in soon and I already hate it.”